Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     <img src="./media/Lab1%20-%20First%20Solution/CreateFolder.png" alt="Create Local Folder" height="95">

-1. Then select the new folder and press the small `New File` button to the left of the previous `New Folder` button and name it `deploy.Bicep`.
+1. Then select the new folder and press the small `New File` button to the left of the previous `New Folder` button and name it `deploy.bicep`.
 This will be the folder where you create the workload.

     <img src="./media/Lab1%20-%20First%20Solution/NewFile.png" alt="Create template file" height="170">